alicejiang-isds/eng298-fa25-mod7-sbom-lab2/README.md

 ├── patch_diff.txt – Comparison of before/after package lists
 ├── system_sbom_before.json and system_sbom_after.json – SBOMs generated by Syft
 ├── system_vulns_before.txt and system_vulns_after.txt – Vulnerability reports from Grype
-└── reflection.md - You create this file; it's your one-page written reflection, answering any of the questions above
+└── reflection.md - You create this file; it's your one-page written reflection, answering any of the questions above, etc.
 ```

 **Canvas Submission**: